ABCD-LINK: Annotation Bootstrapping for Cross-Document Fine-Grained Links

 \section{Ethical considerations}

-We believe that our work does not carry ethical risks and contributes to better technological support for many socially relevant application areas such as academic quality control, journalism, fake news detection and propaganda analysis.
+Our work does not carry substantial additional risks and contributes to better technological support for many socially relevant application areas such as academic quality control, journalism, fake news detection and propaganda analysis.
+As with any AI technology, we call for additional testing and oversight if the proposed method is deployed in a sensitive domain such as law, medicine or critical infrastructure.
+Some general ethical risks include bias due to the use of synthetic data, lower performance in under-represented languages and domains, and dual use, for example using links between news articles and social media commentary to spot dissent.
+Moreover, if the generated links are used without evaluation, then incorrect links could lead to potential harms like misinformation (news domain) and wrong assumptions (peer-review domain).
 The participants of the synthetic data validation study in the news domain contributed on a voluntary basis; the participants of the synthetic data validation study on peer reviews conducted it as a part of their employment at the authors' institution.
 The crowdworkers on Prolific have been fairly compensated with 13 Euro per hour.
 The NLPeer dataset has a \texttt{CC BY 4.0} license, and we release our corresponding derivative dataset under the same license.
 The ECB+ corpus has a \texttt{CC BY 3.0} license which allows us to release the corresponding derivative dataset under \texttt{CC BY 4.0} license.
 The SPICED dataset has a \texttt{CC BY 4.0} license, but the licensing for its source material (news) is unclear.
 To work around this, we release a script for reconstructing the dataset along with our added data.
 All datasets were used according to their intended research purpose.